 Reasons for Tooth Extraction

-We perform simple and surgical extractions for patients of our Hedgesville general dentistry practice.
+Dr. Ken Barney performs simple and surgical extractions for patients at his Hedgesville, WV general dentistry practice.

 It is possible that the removal of any tooth, fully erupted or not, will result in a bit of discomfort.
 We are available to speak with patients after the dental extraction procedure in order to assist them with pain management.
 Depending on the extent of extraction, simple or surgical, prescription pain medication may be ordered prior to the procedure so the patient may start dosage soon after arriving home from our office.
 This way, it is possible to stay ahead of pain for the few days it persists.